MYavuzYAGIS/Automotive-Cybersecurity/wireshark.md

 **UDP**

 `User Datagram Protocol` does not require a handshake or establishing a connection.
 Due to its low overhead, it is generally used for `Time Sensitive applications` **that can handle small amount of data loss**.
 So time critical but NOT safety critical maybe.
+It is a very simple protocol without many of the segments that TCP has.

+A UDP header consists of the following fields:

+- Source Port

+- Destination Port

+- Length

+- Checksum .

+Let's go over some UDP packet and answer some questions:(Based on *Analyzing UDP pcap*)

+- 1 .
+What Applications are using UDP in this trace file?

+We can see on the `Protocol` column, DNS and SNMP are using the UDP protocol.

+- 2 What UDP port number does the DNS server use?

+Opening a DNS application and checking the UDP packet header will show the source and destination ports.
+Generally, UDP lives on the port 53.
+This pcap file is not exception to that.

+Source: 2085

+Destination: 53

+- 3 Why do we see the ICMP message in packet 5?

+ICMP packet's type is 3 and code is 3 which is `Destination Unreachable, Port Unreachable`.

+So there has been a packet that was sent to a port that was not open.

+The reason was that, there was a SNMP request made to an IP address on port 161 and that returned no port open as ICMP packet.
+How Did I know this happened because of the ICMP packet?

+Because ICMP's source-destination should be used revereselu in the problematic packet. which was ICMP. then to further check, I checked the destination ports in both packets which were 161 and 161. meaning they were same so ICMP was a response to SNMP packet.

+==> **Tip: port 161 is generally used for SNMP anyways.**